tungsten-client/tungsten/README.md

 ## Disclaimer

 For educational purposes only.
 Use at your own risk.
 We are not responsible in any way shape or form if the developers using our platform choose to create modules that are against fair play policies.
-We cannot control what other people create, we merely provide them the opportunity to express themselves easily.
+While we will moderate to a minor extent what content is uploaded to our marketplace, we strive to provide people with the opportunity to express themselves and their mod development skills freely.

 ## License